EU eyes tough Brexit transition terms

 Officials said Britain’s full membership in the single market, even during a transition, is not a given.
 “There is no up-front agreement on that.
 It is part of a bigger package.
 For instance it is not feasible to expect they would be in the single market ... but not pay into the EU budget,” one said.

-There will be one or two more meetings of EU envoys before they expect to agree what in detail they might offer Britain in terms of a transition period, officials said.
-The results of these discussions will not be presented to the British, however, until after leaders have agreed to open a new phase of talks.
-(Additional reporting Gabriela Baczynska; editing by Emelia Sithole-Matarise)
+There will be one or two more meetings of EU envoys before they expect to agree what they might offer Britain in terms of a transition period, officials said.
+The results of these discussions will not be presented to the British, however, until leaders have agreed to open a new phase of talks.